This article originally ran on LDS Living in October 2015.

-Of the many hardships, Joseph Smith Jr. and his wife Emma endured, the one that was perhaps the most difficult, especially for Emma, was losing so many of her precious children.
+Of the many hardships, Joseph Smith Jr. and his wife Emma endured, one of the most difficult, especially for Emma, was losing so many of her precious children.
 Only 5 of her 11 children lived past the age of 2, and her only biological daughter died at birth.
-After her husband was killed in 1844 and the majority of the Saints moved West, Emma was left in Nauvoo to raise their surviving children alone.
+After her husband was killed in 1844 and the majority of the Saints moved West, Emma stayed in Nauvoo to raise her surviving children.
 Find out what happened to each of the Smith children and where the surviving ones ended up in their adult years.

-The first of many tragic deaths, Joseph and Emma's first baby was born and died on June 15, 1828, in Harmony, Pennsylvania, during the time that the 116 pages given to Martin Harris were lost.
-According to the family Bible, the baby was named Alvin, likely after Joseph Smith’s older brother, who died shortly before Joseph received the gold plates.
+As the first of many tragic deaths, Joseph and Emma's first baby was born and died on June 15, 1828, in Harmony, Pennsylvania, during the time that the 116 pages given to Martin Harris were lost.
+According to the family Bible, the baby was named Alvin, likely after Joseph Smith’s older brother who died shortly before Joseph received the gold plates.
 However, the headstone merely states “In Memory of An Infant Son of Joseph and Emma Smith.”

 Thadeus and Louisa Smith

 These twins, born on April 30, 1831, in Kirtland, Ohio lived for only three hours and were given the names Thadeus and Louisa in the family Bible.

-A set of twins born to John and Julia Murdock the same day were adopted by the Smiths shortly after losing their own when Julia Murdock died after giving birth to them.
+A set of twins born to Latter-day Saints John and Julia Murdock the same day were adopted by the Smiths shortly after, as Julia Murdock died after giving birth to them.

 Joseph Murdock Smith

 One of the twins adopted by Emma and Joseph Smith Jr., little Joseph died when he was 11 months old.
-His death was likely the result of a combination of the measles and exposure to the cold air when a mob attacked the Prophet Joseph at the John Johnson farm in Hiram, Ohio.
+His death was likely the result of a combination of measles and exposure to the cold air when a mob attacked the Prophet Joseph at the John Johnson farm in Hiram, Ohio.